machinekoder/pickit-docs/docs/documentation/web-interface/index.rst

 Then the :guilabel:`Calibration` button is shown.
 More information about this can be found in the :ref:`robot-camera-calibration` article.

-At last the :guilabel:`Robot` mode button is shown.
+At last the :guilabel:`Enable Robot Mode` mode button is shown.
 Here you can change from **Robot mode** to **Idle**.

 .. note:: Only when Pickit is in **Idle** mode parameters can be changed and